 If you are experiencing some or all of the signs listed above here is my recommended regimen for your hair:

 - Apply a deep moisturizing conditioner (like this one) and let sit for about 20-45 minutes, preferably under a hooded dryer.
 Allow to cool for 5 additional minutes and rinse with lukewarm or room temperature water.
+The colder the water is when you rinse the conditioner out, the better.

 - Never shampoo your hair with scalding hot water.
 This only opens up your cuticle allowing any moisture that is in there to slide right out.

 - Avoid direct heat, or heat from styling tools, if possible.
 If this is not possible for you, limit your usage of your styling tools to once per week.
-Too much heat has the same effect as using water that is too hot
+Too much heat has the same effect as using water that is too hot.

 - When using your styling tools (especially flat irons), make sure they are on the right temperature.
 They should not be on the highest setting, especially when you are already suffering from dry hair.